Enlil-nadin-ahi: Biography

 Shutruk-Nahhunte, king of Elam, had overrun Babylonia bringing Enlil-nādin-aḫe’s predecessor, Zababa-šuma-iddina’s brief rule to an end.
 He had then returned to Susa leaving his son, Kutir-Nahhunte, to govern.
 Enlil-nādin-aḫe was proclaimed king of “Sumer and Akkad”, and ruled for three years possibly in defiance of the occupying Elamite forces.
 A single kudurru, or boundary stone (pictured), detailing a royal land grant, an administrative text listing recipients of grain from Ur, and a couple of tablets from a small cache from the Merkes section of Babylon, all bear witness to his reign.

 According to later chronicles, his short reign was brought to a dramatic close when he led a campaign against the Elamite forces and suffered a crushing defeat at the hands of Kutir-Nahhunte, who was possibly now the successor of Shutruk-Nahhunte.
 He was deported with the Kassite noblemen in chains to Susa accompanied by the booty pillaged from the various Babylonian temples, whose most notable example was the cult statue of Marduk, an act so sacrilegious to the Babylonians that it would forever cast Kutir-Nahhunte in infamy.

 The memory of the disaster was preserved in the Akkadian liturgy in a prayer, presenting rituals in the third month Simanu.
 An invocation for the god of justice, Šamaš, recounts:

 The so-called Chedor-laomer texts, from the Spartoli tablets collection in the British Museum, may make reference to this period, where Kutir-Nahhunte is represented by Kudur-lagamar.
 Kudur-lagamar is described as ruling in Babylon and overthrowing, or perhaps taking away Marduk.
 These are fragmentary second century BC texts, preserving traditions going back to perhaps the seventh century BC, relating how four successive kings, with cryptic ambiguous names, attacked Babylon.

+The translation of "Chedorlaomer Tablets" from the Spartoli collection: